Why are high frequency sounds typically the first to go in hearing loss?

 How Does Hearing Loss Happen?

 High-frequency hearing loss can be caused by a variety of reasons.
-These include noise, aging, genetics, and disease.
+These include exposure to loud noises, aging, genetics, and disease.
 Meniere’s disease affects the inner ear and often happens to people between the ages of 30 and 50 years old.
 This can cause tinnitus, vertigo, hearing loss, and intense episodic dizziness.
 Some medications can cause damage to your hearing.
 Drugs used for chemotherapy and antibiotics are particularly damaging to your hearing health.
 Aging is also a natural cause of hearing loss because the cells cannot repair as quickly.
 If relatives have hearing loss, you might also be more genetically predisposed to high-frequency hearing loss.
-Those who are exposed to high noise levels like machinery, gunshots, or loud music can experience irreversible hearing damage.
+Those who are exposed to loud noise levels like machinery, gunshots, or loud music can experience irreversible hearing damage.

 How Can I Prevent High-Frequency Hearing Loss?